 1. Making Cinema

-- Documentaries will be rigorously assessed in terms of their potential to achieve theatrical release or stimulate interest from international film festivals or engage on new and emerging platforms.
-Preference will be given to ‘feature documentaries'; films aimed at a one-hour TV slot or shorter, with little or no international appeal, are unlikely to be supported.
+Documentaries will be rigorously assessed in terms of their potential to achieve theatrical release, stimulate interest from international film festivals or engage on new and emerging platforms.
+Preference will be given to visual, cinematic ‘feature documentaries'; films aimed at a one-hour TV slot or shorter, with little or no international appeal, are unlikely to be supported.
 Emphasis will be placed on backing directors, writers and producers whose careers to date clearly demonstrate a strong commitment to making cinematic documentaries.
 Besides BSÉ/IFB's commitment to cinema, this approach is also designed to respond to the manifest increase in theatrical audiences' desire to see documentaries.

-- Animation feature films and television series will be provided with funding in recognition both of the importance of Irish work in this field, and of the narrowness of the theatrical market that exists for animated features and the very limited funding from broadcasters for animation television series.
+Animation feature films and television series will be provided with funding in recognition of the importance of Irish work in this field, the narrowness of the theatrical market that exists for animated features and the very limited funding from broadcasters for animated television series.
 Preference will be given to original work from Irish talent that appears to be sufficiently inventive and striking to measure up to the big-screen format and/or international television and other distribution.

-- Television drama whether singles or series, will be rigorously assessed and may be funded for its inherent quality, but other factors will also come into play.
-Strong emphasis will be placed on backing directors and writers whose careers to date clearly demonstrate an ability to make dramatic works, or who in the view of BSÉ/IFB are headed for a career in feature film or high quality television drama production.
-Further, BSÉ/IFB will need to be convinced that its financial involvement is crucial to the realisation of the programme or series and that the contribution from the broadcaster is commensurate with the seat of editorial control.
+Television drama, whether singles or series, will be rigorously assessed and may be funded for its inherent quality, but other factors will also come into play.
+Strong emphasis will be placed on backing directors, writers and producers whose careers to date clearly demonstrate an ability to make dramatic works or who, in the view of BSÉ/IFB, are headed for a career in feature-film or high-quality television drama production.
+Furthermore, BSÉ/IFB will need to be convinced that its financial involvement is crucial to the realisation of the programme or series and that the contribution from the broadcaster is commensurate with the seat of editorial control.
 BSÉ/IFB will also expect to contribute editorially to the development of this content.